dupgit/sauvegarde/README.md

 With this code you can backup and restore files.
 Compile the code put the `serveur` where you want to save your files.
 Let `client` crawl your files to save them.
-Use restore to restore a file.
+Use `restaure` to restore a file.

 ## License